Updated July 2018

 Depending on your interests there are two ways to approach the market: from the upper end near the Westway (Ladbroke Grove tube station) or from the bottom (Notting Hill Gate tube station).
-Many people I know prefer starting at the top, with the Golborne Road Market.
+Many people I know prefer starting at the top, with the market under the Westway.
 Here you can find vintage goods at generally lower prices than in the stalls and markets farther down along Portabello Road.
 However, you’re also less likely to find antiques (defined as items 100 years and older) and since that’s what I’m searching for on my trips to London I start at the bottom of the road and work my way up.

 Within the arcades there are numerous small shops with all types of antiques although they tend to specialize in “smalls” rather than furniture: jewelry, decorative objects, prints, vintage clothes, etc. I tend to focus on the jewelry, but there are lots of other wonderful items to be found.
 Some of the arcades appear small from the outside but are a maze of corridors to explore inside.

-Go early to avoid the crowds.
-Some people recommend arriving at around 6:00 am, but I’m not a morning person and have found that showing up at around 8:30/9:00 am is sufficiently early.
-But by 11:00 am it will be very crowded along the street:
+Expert tip: Go early to avoid the crowds.
+Some people recommend arriving at around 6:00 am, but I’m not a morning person and have found that showing up at around 8:00 am is sufficiently early.
+But, be warned, by 11:00 am it will be very crowded along the street:

 However, while it may get unpleasantly crowded along the street, within the arcades it can be pleasantly un-crowded.